-2. Craft Effective Subject Lines
+2. Write Better Subject Lines

 Good: BBQ at Thanh’s, Saturday @ 3pm

-Good: Please revise TPS report of Q2 2013
+Good: Please revise TPS report of Q2 2020

-Bad: Check this
+- Bad: Check this

 Good: PSD file for motivational desktop background

-3. Learn Search Operators
+3. Learn (and Use) Search Operators

 Every email client has a different way of handling search modifiers.
 Some email providers and clients, like Gmail, support some really advanced search operators.
 This page lists all supported search operators in Gmail.
 Some of my favorites are “has:attachment” that searches for emails that have an attachment and “” (quotes) so you can search for specific sentences.
 Just learn one or two search operators for the email client you use and start using them right away.
 Over time you’ll save yourself tons of time (and many headaches) searching for emails.

 Canned responses are emails that are stored within your email client that you can re-use anytime you want.
-Think of them as templates of emails that you can use over and over again.
+Think of them as email templates that you can use over and over again.
 The way they work within email clients differs per client, so I’ll use the Gmail web interface as an example.

 Whichever option you pick, set aside some time to create your templates.
 The 15 minutes you invest in this will literally save you hundreds of hours.

-5. Get Yourself A Junk Email Address
+5. Get Yourself A Throwaway Email Address for Decreasing Spam

 A simple way to deal with less email is to get a secondary email address that you use for junk purposes.
 When you use two separate email addresses, you’ll avoid having important emails mixed with unimportant emails.
-It will make it less likely that you miss out on important emails and when you login on your primary email account, you’ll know that everything in your inbox is important.
+It will make it less likely that you miss out on important emails.
+When you login on your primary email account, you’ll know that everything in your inbox is important.
 The rest are in your junk account.
 You might want to use your important email for things like:

 - family and friends